NateDevLog/PokemonProject/README.md

 Pokemon project I made for my college ASP.net course.
+It uses the poke-api to display information about various pokemon.
+It's kind of like a search engine?
 Has a few bugs and is lacking in functionality, but was a fun project regardless.